top of page

 I know you’re trying to help me

-“Come one, come all!
-For the Pride month of June, we’re offering weekly drop-in crisis sessions for all all LGBTQ+ people in need”
+Liz 2: “Come one, come all!
+For “Pride” month of June, we’re offering weekly drop-in crisis support sessions for all all LGBTQ+ people in need”

 I know you’re trying to help me